h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-using-substance-painter-in-production.md

     Down the production pipeline, you will probably need the unique look you are spending your time on right now.
 Also sometimes there might be a gap between working on two similar assets.
 So try to create a library for yourself.
 Like you could save a smart material everytime you finish a new asset to develop a good habit.
  3. Create Your Own Output Template

-    Depending on your SP shader and target rendering engine, you need to change accordingly.
+    Depending on your SP shader and target rendering engine, you may need to add or remove exported maps.
+It's better to save multiple templates for different situations.
+It keeps the consistency in the project.
  4. Don't underestimate Anchorpoints

+    You can use anchor point to create complicated setups.
+Or simply use it to add extra cavity on the go.
  5. Keep Everything Organized

+    Always prepare the files as if another artist would continue from tomorrow on, even if you know that's not the case.
+By doing so, your files will be readable, editable and reusable by anyone in a robust manner.
+By not keeping organized, you would lose track of the project sooner or later.
+No need to mention how confused other artists who will work on the project would be.
  6. Substance Painter Is A Preview
  7. Check On Every Channel Separately
  8. Test Under Light Scenarios